RoshithE/World-Covid-Tracker/README.md

 2) Use the Tableau Public link to go to my profile.
 The Viz can be selected from my profile and viewed on the browser with no additional softwares. https://public.tableau.com/profile/roshith.elangovan#!/vizhome/CovidTracker_16070163156370/Dashboard1
+Tip: I would personally suggest method 1 because the viz is much faster

 **How to use the viz?**